-This topic provides a glossary of common terms related to the Operator Framework, including Operator Lifecycle Manager (OLM) and the Operator SDK, for both packaging formats: Package Manifest Format and Bundle Format.
+This topic provides a glossary of common terms related to the Operator Framework, including Operator Lifecycle Manager (OLM) and the Operator SDK.

 An Operator may have a dependency on another Operator being present in the cluster.
 For example, the Vault Operator has a dependency on the etcd Operator for its data persistence layer.

-In the Bundle Format, a package is a directory that encloses all released history of an Operator with each version.
-A released version of an Operator is described in a ClusterServiceVersion (CSV) manifest alongside the CustomResourceDefinitions (CRDs).
+In the bundle format, a package is a directory that encloses all released history of an Operator with each version.
+A released version of an Operator is described in a CSV manifest alongside the CRDs.

 A registry is a database that stores bundle images of Operators, each with all of its latest and historical versions in all channels.